topjohnwu/magisk_files/notes.md

-# 2019.9.19 Magisk v19.4
+# 2019.10.11 Magisk v20.0
-This version is heavily tested and tons of bugs were squashed before release.
-However due to the massive changes, it is decided to release a public beta for people/root app developers to adjust/update before things hit public stable.
+The following release notes are mostly the same as v19.4.
+Compared to v19.4 beta, the most notable change is adding tons of support for more devices on Android 10, along with several bug fixes.

 ### New System-as-root Implementation
 Magisk has supported system-as-root devices for a long time since the first Pixel came out.
 The goal is always to revert things back to the good old initramfs based root dir.
 However, this not only creates tons of issues on many devices, not easily hide-able with MagiskHide, but most importantly not even possible on Android 10.
-Starting with v19.4, Magisk will follow how Google has designed system-as-root: mounting system actually to `/` (root).
+Magisk will now start to follow how Google has designed system-as-root: mounting system actually to `/` (root).

 This implies several **MASSIVE** consequences for system-as-root devices:
 - `/system` is no longer a valid mount point.
 For existing root apps that remounts `/system` to `rw`, you will have to remount `/` instead of `/system`